 The best time to hike up Horse Benchmark and the Flowery Range in general is probably late fall (November, December) and late winter/early spring (February, March, April).
 During summer, temperatures are far too high.
 The area can get pretty snowy during the heart of winter, although Horse Benchmark typically sees less snow than the peaks further west.

-Getting ThereThere is only one direct route to Horse Benchmark.
-The route starts on a BLM access road hosting power lines, off of Six Mile Canyon Road.
+Getting ThereThere are two direct routes to Horse Benchmark.
+The southern route starts on a BLM access road hosting power lines, off of Six Mile Canyon Road.
 This road is accessed approximately mid-way between Virginia City and US 50.
 3 ½ miles from either location.
 The road is at 39.315071, -119.58248.

 From Reno, drive to Virginia City over the Geiger Grade (or US 50 from Carson City), and head east on Six Mile Canyon Road which heads downhill from Virginia City on the left.
 Drive past the Sugarloaf Rock Formation for 1 ½ miles.
 There are a couple roads near mining operations.
 One has a No Trespassing Sign.
 The one just past it has no such sign.
 There are large power lines at the base of the road.
 The road starts at only about 4770’.

 From Carson City, take US 50 east towards Dayton.
 Six Mile Canyon is on the east side of Dayton, about 15 miles east of Carson City.
 Take a left on Six Mile Canyon and head up about 3 ½ miles.
 Park at the base of the road, or on the road.